 At the Corner of Basketball and Bourbon

-The city of Louisville, Kentucky jumped to the forefront of college basketball arenas when they opened up the KFC Yum!
+The city of Louisville, Kentucky, jumped to the forefront of college basketball arenas when they opened up the KFC Yum!
 Center in October of 2010.
-With over 22,000 seats inside the arena, the KFC Yum!
-Center is the fifth largest college basketball facility in terms of seating capacity.
+With over 22,000 seats inside the venue, the KFC Yum!
+Center is the fifth-largest college basketball facility in terms of seating capacity.

 The KFC Yum!
-Center is surrounded by 4,200 hotel rooms as well as many attractions in Downtown Louisville such as 4th Street Live which can be reached directly from the KFC Yum!
+Center is surrounded by 4,200 hotel rooms as well as many attractions in Downtown Louisville such as 4th Street Live, which can be reached directly from the KFC Yum!
 Center with Louisville’s skywalk system.
-If 4th Street Live isn’t enough excitement, fans can take in the Ohio River at Louisville’s many riverfront parks, visit Louisville Slugger Field which is home to the AAA Louisville Bats, or take in a mid-sized event at legendary Freedom Hall- the former home to Louisville Cardinals basketball games.

 Food & Beverage 5

 KFC Yum!
-Center is not your typical college venue.
-The sounds of 22,000 screaming fans, the areas to enjoy a glass of wine, beer, or bourbon, and the various spots to look around are all top notch.
+The Center is not your typical college venue.
+The sounds of 22,000 screaming fans, the areas to enjoy a glass of wine, beer, or bourbon, and the various spots to look around are all top-notch.
 It can be quite an experience in comparison to many other collegiate venues across the land.